ToF-/Domain/README.md

                 Left msg -> putStrLn msg
                 Right txs -> putStrLn $ unlines $ map show $ summarize txs
 ```
-This chaining of controls could give the impression that we've missed an opportunity to simplify the code of the whole function, by equally chaining the values obtained by `getFileNameArg` and `getFileContent`.
+This chaining of controls could give the impression that we've missed an opportunity to simplify the code of the whole function, which we could have done by equally chaining the values obtained by `getFileNameArg` and `getFileContent`.
 Instead we used explicit `case ... of` branching.

-Question: Could it be possible to chain *all* our `Either Message a` functions, like this ?
+Question: Could it be possible to chain *all* our `Either Message a` functions like this ?

 ```haskell
 wrong_program2 :: IO () -- won't compile